 Trans-urethral resection of the prostate (TURP) is a surgical procedure where excess prostate tissue is removed to reduce the pressure on your bladder.

-The surgeon will insert a small instrument into your urethra (tube through which urine passes).
+The surgeon will insert a small instrument into your urethra (the tube through which urine passes).
 An electric wire loop heated by radio waves is moved across to slice away excess tissue.

 TURP is not painful because it is performed using either a general anaesthetic (where you are asleep) or a regional anaesthetic (where you are awake, but the lower half of your body is numbed).

 Most men are well enough to leave hospital two to three days after the operation.

 A common complication of TURP is that you will no longer produce semen when you ejaculate.
 This is known as retrograde ejaculation.
 It results in sperm going into your bladder rather than out of your penis during ejaculation.